My mission

 In the afternoon, I’ll typically do my meal prep for the week ahead.
 If you’re curious, I’ve shared a full breakdown of what that looks like.

-Yes I do!
-I started hosting live online meal prep classes in 2025.
+Yes, I do!
+I started hosting live online meal prep classes in January 2025.
 It’s usually a 5-week series where we meet on Zoom every Sunday and I walk you through the entire meal prep session step-by-step.
-I typically run the program 3 times a year, and you can hop on the waitlist if you want to join next round!
+I typically run the program 3 times a year, and you can hop on the waitlist if you want to join the next round!

 I've been on TV and in the press!